1FarukDev/coffee-shops/tutorial.md

 Using 2 api for informations

-Showing pending in the console...so fix it
+Showing pending in the console...so fix it ----Fixed